-Our success depends in part on our ability to obtain and maintain intellectual property protection for our drug candidates, technology and knowhow, and to operate without infringing the proprietary rights of others.
+Our success depends in part on our ability to obtain and maintain intellectual property protection for our drug candidates, technology and know-how, and to operate without infringing the proprietary rights of others.
 Our ability to successfully implement our business plan and to protect our products with our intellectual property will depend in large part on our ability to:

-- obtain, defend and maintain patent protection and market exclusivity for our current and future products; - preserve any trade secrets relating to our current and future products; - acquire patented or patentable products and technologies; and - operate without infringing the proprietary rights of third parties.
+- · obtain, defend and maintain patent protection and market exclusivity for our current and future products; - preserve any trade secrets relating to our current and future products; - · acquire patented or patentable products and technologies; and - operate without infringing the proprietary rights of third parties.

 We have prosecuted, and are currently prosecuting, multiple patent applications to protect the intellectual property developed during the Vascepa development program.
-As of the date of this report, we had 47 patent applications in the United States that have been either issued or allowed and more than 30 additional patent applications are pending in the United States.
-Such 47 allowed and issued applications include the following:
+As of the date of this report, we had 51 patent applications in the United States that have been either issued or allowed and more than 30 additional patent applications are pending in the United States.
+Such 51 allowed and issued applications include the following:

-- 2 issued U.S. patents directed to a pharmaceutical composition of Vascepa in a capsule that have terms that expire in 2020 and 2030, respectively, - 1 issued U.S. patent covering a composition containing highly pure EPA that expires in 2021, - 36 U.S. patents covering the use of Vascepa in either the MARINE or anticipated ANCHOR indication that have terms that expire in 2030, - 3 additional patents related to the use of a pharmaceutical composition comprised of free fatty acids to treat the ANCHOR patient population with a term that expires in 2030, - 2 additional patents related to the use of a pharmaceutical composition comprised of free fatty acids to treat the MARINE patient population with a term that expires in 2030, - 1 additional patent related to a pharmaceutical composition comprised of free fatty acids and uses thereof to treat both the MARINE and ANCHOR patient populations with a term that expires in 2030, - 1 additional patent related to a formulation of EPA/DHA and uses thereof with a term that expires in 2030, and - 1 additional patent related to the use of Vascepa to treat obesity with a term that expires in 2030.
+- 2 issued U.S. patents directed to a pharmaceutical composition of Vascepa in a capsule that have terms that expire in 2020 and 2030, respectively, - 1 issued U.S. patent covering a composition containing highly pure EPA that expires in 2021, - 39 U.S. patents covering or related to the use of Vascepa in either the MARINE or ANCHOR populations that have terms that expire in 2030 or later, - 3 additional patents related to the use of a pharmaceutical composition comprised of free fatty acids to treat the ANCHOR patient population with a term that expires in 2030,

+- 2 additional patents related to the use of a pharmaceutical composition comprised of free fatty acids to treat the MARINE patient population with a term that expires in 2030. - 1 additional patent related to a pharmaceutical composition comprised of free fatty acids and uses thereof to treat both the MARINE and ANCHOR patient populations with a term that expires in 2030, - 1 additional patent related to a formulation of EPA/DHA and uses thereof with a term that expires in 2030, - · 1 additional patent related to the use of Vascepa to treat obesity with a term that expires in 2030, and - 1 additional patent covering a pharmaceutical composition comprised of EPA and a hydroxyl compound with a term that expires in 2034.